FC Erzgebirge Aue

 Fußball Club Erzgebirge Aue e.V., commonly known as simply FC Erzgebirge Aue or Erzgebirge Aue (/de/), is a German football club based in Aue-Bad Schlema, Saxony.
 The former East German side was a founding member of the 3.
 Liga in 2008–09, after being relegated from the 2.
 Bundesliga in 2007–08.
+The Club will compete in the Regionalliga Nordost in 2026–27, following relegation.
 The city of Aue-Bad Schlema has a population of about 20,800, making it one of the smallest cities to ever host a club playing at the second highest level of German football.
 However, the team attracts supporters from a larger urban area that includes Chemnitz and Zwickau, whose own football sides (CFC and FSV) are among Aue's traditional rivals.